youngeunkwon0405/NeMo/docs/source/tts/g2p.rst

 If trained with sentence-level input, the models can handle out-of-vocabulary (OOV) and heteronyms along with unambiguous words in a single pass.
 See :ref:`Sentence-level Dataset Preparation Pipeline <sentence_level_dataset_pipeline>` on how to label data for G2P model training.

-Additionally, we support a purpose-built BERT-based classification model for heteronym disambiguation, see :ref:`this <bert_heteronym_cl>` for details.

 Model Training, Evaluation and Inference
 ----------------------------------------